Voice AI

 What Is Multi-Modal Voice Interaction?

 Multi-modal voice interaction is a voice-AI pattern where spoken conversation is combined with visual, text, screen, gesture, or structured context inside one live workflow.
 It appears in production traces when a caller talks while viewing an app screen, uploads an image, types a correction, or confirms a tool result.
 FutureAGI treats it as a voice-family workflow pattern with no single evaluator anchor, then measures ASR, audio quality, visual instruction adherence, task completion, and spoken output together.
+In our 2026 evals, GPT-5.x real-time and Gemini 3 Live both win on the screen-context turns but lose ground on the multilingual mobile-noise cohort.

 Why Multi-Modal Voice Interaction Matters in Production Voice Agents